pouriyajamshidi/benchmarks/anagram/README.md

 ### Verdict

-`Python` was the easiest/quickest to write and since the completion time is very close to `Go` and not too far off from `Rust`, it is the clear choice for this specific problem.
+`Python` was the easiest/quickest to write and since the completion time is very close to its counterparts, it is the clear choice for this specific problem.

 ### Closing Note

-`Go` surprised me once again with the amount of hoops that I had to jump through to solve such a simple problem.
-Even more than `Rust`.
+`Go` surprised me once again with the amount of hoops that I had to jump through to solve such a simple problem; more than `Rust`.